shanemcw/homebridge-amazondash-MAC/README.md

 Amazon Dash plugin for [Homebridge](https://github.com/nfarina/homebridge)

-This project is a fork of [KhaosT's](https://github.com/KhaosT) [homebridge-amazondash](https://github.com/KhaosT/homebridge-amazondash).
+This project is a fork of [jourdant's](https://github.com/jourdant/homebridge-amazondash-ng), which is a fork of [KhaosT's](https://github.com/KhaosT) [homebridge-amazondash](https://github.com/KhaosT/homebridge-amazondash).

 ## Purpose
 There are a number of ways to trigger events based on the button press from an Amazon Dash button.
 This code is based off KhaosT's code with a subtle difference.